spiral/docs/component/data-grid.md

 // price is not defined yet
 $filter = new Filter\Equals('price', new Value\NumericValue());

-// the value will be converted to int and the price will be equal to 7
+// the value will be converted to int and the price should be equal to 7
 $filter = $filter->withValue('7');

 // this value is not applicable due to it is not numeric